The Only One I Know: Notable cover versions

-The song was covered in a funk-infused take by English DJ and producer Mark Ronson for his 2007 studio album of cover versions, Version, featuring vocals by pop superstar and former Take That member Robbie Williams (having previously co-produced Williams' seventh studio album Rudebox the year prior).
+The song was covered in a funk-infused take by English musician, DJ and producer Mark Ronson for his 2007 studio album of cover versions, Version, featuring vocals by pop superstar and former Take That member Robbie Williams (having previously co-produced Williams' seventh studio album Rudebox the year prior).
 The Apple Music description of Version dubs Ronson and Williams' rendition as having "transformed a baggy anthem into a Northern soul stomper".
 This version was also featured on select editions of Williams' 2010 greatest hits album In and Out of Consciousness: Greatest Hits 1990–2010.
 When Ronson performed the song during his set at the 2007 BBC Electric Proms, after Williams was unavailable, the Charlatans' frontman Tim Burgess stepped in on vocals alongside Mark Collins, the band's guitarist since 1991.